IBM/deploy-graph-db-container/README.md

     $ kubectl apply -f orientdb.yaml
     ```

     The `orientdb.yaml` script creates a Kubernetes deployment for [OrientDB container](https://hub.docker.com/_/orientdb/).
-The OrientDB password is fetched from the Kubernetes secret created in Step 2 above.
-Similarly the persistent volumes configured in Step 3 above are used for the persistent storage for OrientDB volumes.
+The OrientDB password is fetched from the Kubernetes secret created in Step 1.2 above.
+Similarly the persistent volumes configured in Step 1.3 above are used as the persistent storage for OrientDB volumes.
 The corresponding snippet from `orientdb.yaml` script is shown below.
     ```
     kind: Deployment
     apiVersion: extensions/v1beta1